ClimateCodeFoundation/ccc-gistemp/readme.txt

 1. INTRODUCTION

-This is release 0.4.1 of the Clear Climate Code GISTEMP project (ccc-gistemp).
+This is release 0.5.0 of the Clear Climate Code GISTEMP project (ccc-gistemp).

 Clear Climate Code have reimplemented GISTEMP (the GISS surface temperature analysis system), to make it clearer.
 Work continues towards making it more clear and more accessible.

-ccc-gistemp release 0.4.1 is a release of ccc-gistemp version 0.4.
+ccc-gistemp release 0.5.0 is a release of ccc-gistemp version 0.5.
-The purpose of version 0.4 is to increase clarity by:
+The purpose of version 0.5 is to increase clarity by:
-  - removing rounding;
-  - removing intermediate I/O;
-  - gathering and documenting parameters in parameters.py;
+  - clarifying and documenting Step 2;
-  - general code clarification.
+  - consolidating general code clarification.

 Changes since earlier releases are described in more detail in release-notes.txt.